-All guests get a discount on any raft trip with Nenana Raft Adventures – a great bonus if you’re looking to explore the Nenana River close by.
+All guests get a discount on any raft trip with Nenana Raft Adventures – a great bonus if you want to explore the Nenana River nearby.

 Tips before exploring Denali National Park

-Understand the expenses.
 First-time travelers may be surprised at Alaska’s exorbitant costs, but this is all within reason.
-Many of what travelers consume in the state have to be shipped or flown in, which affects the price of lodging, food, and activities.
+Many of what travelers consume in the state must be shipped or flown in, affecting the price of lodging, food, and activities.